Support for Scientific Meetings

 (iii) Major Conferences: There are large or long meetings (including summer schools outside of Toronto) that could not be funded by CITA alone, but for which joint sponsorship by CITA offers some advantages.
 They range in duration from a few days to two weeks.
 CITA contributions to such meetings are intended to defray costs that cannot be obtained from other sources (e.g. travel and registration costs for graduate students).

 (iv) Miscellaneous: On a case by case basis, CITA will consider sponsorship for meetings not falling into any of the categories above.

 3. Application procedure:

 Any member of the Canadian astrophysics community can seek support for a meeting under this program.
-A letter should be sent early in the planning stage to the Director of CITA stating the details of the proposed meeting, including: topic, organizers, scientific program, size, date, place, main sponsors, a detailed budget, funding from other sources.
-A statement of the impact and importance of the meeting on theoretical astrophysics should also be sent with the request for funding.
-Further information may be requested by the Director, who will then bring the application to the CITA Council for decision at its next meeting (normally held in December and April of each year).
+Complete and submit a CITA sponsorship request form, along with any additional information, for the proposed meeting early in the planning stage.
+Further information may be requested by the Director, who will then bring the application to the CITA Council for decision at its next meeting (normally held in December).

 4. Method of Payment: